-Launched in June 2015, Pradhan Mantri Awas Yojana (PMAY) aims to fuel the concept of ‘housing for all'.
-Brought to action by the Narendra Modi government, this scheme proposes to build 2 crore houses by 2022 for the urban and rural population of India.
+PMAY stands for Pradhan Mantri Awas Yojana which was launched in June 2015 aims to fuel the concept of ‘housing for all'.
+Brought to action by the Narendra Modi government, this scheme proposes to build 2 crore houses by 2024 for the urban and rural population of India.
 The policy is meant to promote affordable housing for those belonging to economically weaker sections of society and low-income groups.

 The broader mission of this scheme encompasses 4 components: